open-logic/open-logic/doc/HowTo.md

   **Note:** Scoped constraints are always imported but only work for usage from VHDL.
 For Verilog usage, manual constraints are required.
 Refer to the documentation of entities that require constraints (clock-crossings, interfaces, etc.)
   ![Constraints](./general/vivado/import_sources_constraints.png)

 ## ...
-Use Open Logic in a Intel Quartus Project
+Use Open Logic in a altera Quartus Project

 There is a script to import all *Open Logic* sources into a Quartus project.